Victoria's Secret models supermodel standard

 The four-Angel commercial peak

 The Fantasy Bra format, which the brand launched in 1996 with the original $1 million Miracle Bra worn by Claudia Schiffer (a one-off pre-Angels production) and then formalised into annual production starting with the 1997 Diamond Dream Bra worn by Tyra Banks, became the major commercial press hook of the operating system.
-The format ran continuously through 2018 (when the show's broader cancellation ended the production), with notable Fantasy Bras including the 2000 Red Hot Fantasy Bra worn by Gisele Bundchen at $15 million (the most expensive Fantasy Bra in the format's history), the 2001 Heavenly Star Bra worn by Heidi Klum at $12.5 million, the 2003 Very Sexy Fantasy Bra worn by Heidi Klum at $11 million, the 2004 Heavenly 70 Bra worn by Tyra Banks at $10 million, the 2008 Black Diamond Bra worn by Rosie Huntington-Whiteley at $5 million, the 2010 Fantasy Bra worn by Adriana Lima at $2 million, and the 2014 Dream Angels Fantasy Bra worn by Adriana Lima and Alessandra Ambrosio (the first dual-Angel Fantasy Bra) at $2 million.
+The format ran continuously through 2018 (when the show's broader cancellation ended the production), with notable Fantasy Bras including the 2000 Red Hot Fantasy Bra worn by Gisele Bundchen at $15 million (the most expensive Fantasy Bra in the format's history), the 2001 Heavenly Star Bra worn by Heidi Klum at $12.5 million, the 2003 Very Sexy Fantasy Bra worn by Heidi Klum at $11 million, the 2004 Heavenly 70 Bra worn by Tyra Banks at $10 million, the 2008 Black Diamond Fantasy Bra worn by Adriana Lima at $5 million, the 2010 Fantasy Bra worn by Adriana Lima at $2 million, and the 2014 Dream Angels Fantasy Bra worn by Adriana Lima and Alessandra Ambrosio (the first dual-Angel Fantasy Bra) at $2 million.
 The cumulative effect of the Fantasy Bra format across the twenty-one production years was to produce the kind of single-product press-hook framework that has since been adopted across the broader luxury-retail industry.

 The musical-performance integration, which began in earnest with the 2001 New York show that featured Mary J. Blige and continued through to the 2018 finale with performances by Halsey, Bebe Rexha, The Chainsmokers, Rita Ora, Kelsea Ballerini, Shawn Mendes, and Leela James, became the second major operating element that distinguished the show from conventional runway production.
 The performance roster across the years produced the kind of crossover entertainment-industry visibility that conventional fashion-show production has rarely matched.